 Guid Folk or Guid Neighbors

-Land Trows often wear gray clothing and lives in caves, stone circles, or earth mounds.
+Land Trows often wear gray clothing and live in caves, stone circles, or earth mounds.
 They’re excellent metalworkers and healers who will bestow good fortune on any human household they favor.
 Their homes are said to be full of gems, precious stones, and a lot of gold!

 A subcategory of Land Trows is known as Peerie Trows.
 They are tiny fae trows who live beneath toadstools and love to sing and dance in the moonlight.